Module scenariogeneration.xosc.xosc_reader

 def ParseOpenScenario(file_path):

-"""ParseOpenScenario parses a openscenario file (of any type) and returns the python object
+"""ParseOpenScenario parses a openscenario file (of any type) and returns

 Parameters